Frequently Asked Questions - Applying

 I applied, but was not admitted.
 Can I apply again?

 Of course!
-We encourage you to reapply, especially if you originally applied for the fall quarter of your junior year.
+We encourage you to reapply, you may wish to check in with our staff about how your application could be strengthened.
 To reapply view the Instructions for Reapplying.

 Is there any required coursework for attending the BSIW Program?